parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 ## Astro Server Actions

 For the bulk of the backend code I tried out the new experimental [Astro server actions](https://astro.build/blog/astro-480/#experimental-astro-actions), which were quite nice for cutting down on form processing boilerplate.
 It worked great on my local dev server but I couldn't get it to work in production.
-Something about using Astro DB and Actions together in a serverless environment wasn't quite jiving.
+Something about using Astro DB and Actions together in a serverless environment wasn't quite clicking.
 For the time being, writing API endpoints within a single Astro repo is still pretty nice.

 ## Progressive Enhancement